proplot-dev/proplot/docs/why.rst

 like `~proplot.axes.PlotAxes.line` (equivalent to `~proplot.axes.PlotAxes.plot`)
 and `~proplot.axes.PlotAxes.scatter`:

+* The treatment of data arguments passed to the 1D `~proplot.axes.PlotAxes` commands is :ref:`standardized <ug_1dstd>`.
+This makes them more flexible and arguably more intuitive to use than their matplotlib counterparts.
 * The `cycle` keyword is interpreted by the `~proplot.constructor.Cycle` :ref:`constructor function <why_constructor>` and applies :ref:`property cyclers <ug_apply_cycle>` on-the-fly.
 This permits succinct